 Determining that something is an intolerance is more of a trial and error type of thing.

-Lactose intolerance is exceptionally rare in infants and happens in less than 1% of babies.
+Lactose intolerance in breastfed babies is exceptionally rare.
+It happens in less than 1% of babies.
 It is generally something that develops with age.
 It is estimated that 65% of adults in the world are lactose intolerant.

 Lactose intolerance is the inability to digest the lactose sugar in milk.